Start9Labs/documentation/site/source/user-manual/backups/backup-create.rst

 Setup Device
 ------------

-Select your platform for detailed instructions on how to create a network folder for creating backups (recommended).
+Select your platform for detailed instructions on how to create a Network Folder for creating backups (recommended).
 Otherwise, you may backup to a physical drive, attached in addition to your main Embassy SSD.

 .. toctree::
   :maxdepth: 1